 - Unexpected expenses

 If you have multiple loans at high-interest rates, it can be difficult to pay them down when a large share of your payment goes to interest.
 Consolidating debts by using a personal loan allows you to roll them into a single debt.
-This gives you just one payment to manage each month, versus several.
+This combining of debts gives you just one payment to manage each month, versus several.
 And ideally, you also get a lower interest rate, which can save you money.

 Running up new balances on your credit cards after paying them off with a personal loan could add to your debt.
 And, it could leave your budget stretched thin.

 A personal loan could also be helpful if you want to buy a car.
 Similar to consolidating debt, you'd get the loan proceeds, then write a check from your bank account to cover the cost of the vehicle.
 Aside from cars, you could also use a personal loan to buy boats, motorcycles, trailers, or recreational vehicles.